- Introduction

 Creating a new definition

-This guide explains how to create a new definition using a python file, which gets automatically converted into an OpenAPI spec file using the pre-commit hooks.
+This guide explains how to create a new definition using a python file (with models based on the pydantic library).
+The content gets automatically converted into an OpenAPI spec file using the pre-commit hooks.
 This is fairly simple to do and understand even if you're not too familiar with Python or OpenAPI spec.

 Decide what data to include in the definition

 In this guide we're not giving any detailed information on what data to include in the definition or how to structure the data.
-However we can give some simple rules of thumb:
+Some basic principles to follow:

 - The definition(s) should include the data you want to consume or provide.